Ralph Milne: Personal life

-He was married to Kim from 1985 to 1988, and the couple had a son, Bradley.
+He married Kim from 1985 to 1988, and the couple had a son, Bradley.
 He also had a son, Robert, with new partner Lee in 1990.
 The relationship with Lee ended after ten years.
 In 2005, he began a relationship with Fiona Spence, 19 years his junior, who stayed with Milne for over eight years despite admitting that Milne regularly beat her.

 Milne had admitted to problems with alcoholism and problem gambling during and after his playing career.
 He was always an enthusiastic drinker throughout his career, but he lost his passion for football after picking up an injury in 1990 and began drinking in a way which began to severely damage his health.
 After retiring as a player he worked at a pub in Nailsea.
 He appeared in court in 2010 and 2013, but was never convicted, for allegedly attacking his partner Fiona Spence whilst highly intoxicated.
 Milne's manager at Dundee United, Jim McLean, has since stated that Milne would have had greater success in his career were it not for his problems with alcohol and discipline.
 Milne died on 6 September 2015, at the age of 54, due to complications from liver problems.